ShahNewazKhan/zapper-tha/README.md

 ## Solution to Question #3

-`balance_extractor` Python code that initializes a Web3 instance with a specific Ethereum node URL and interacts with an Ethereum smart contract.
+The `balance_extractor` Python script initializes a `Web3` instance with a specific Ethereum node URL and interacts with the [USDC](https://etherscan.io/token/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48#code) Ethereum smart contract.
 The contract's address, ABI, and checksum are defined.
-The ABI is a JSON file that specifies the methods and data types of the smart contract.
+The ABI is a JSON (`python dictionary`) that specifies the methods and data types of the smart contract.

 The script imports two Python packages: `Web3` and `eth_utils`, [Web3py](https://web3py.readthedocs.io/en/stable/index.html) is a Python library for working with Ethereum that allows developers to interact with smart contracts and nodes. `Eth_utils` is a collection of utility functions for Ethereum.